AGH-Code-Industry/monstrous-tide/MOT Docs/Project Wiki/4. Combat system/Statistics/General statistics outline.md

+---
+tags: combat
+type: stats
+description: "An outline of every stat occuring among all characters, weapons and enemies in our game (so far)."
+---

 ___

 >This document is a first outline of statistics system, what they are, what is their job and everything more needed at the moment.